 To the extent there is an inconsistency between the provisions of this Rider and the provisions of the Operator Security Agreement, the provisions of this Rider shall be controlling.

-Operator certifies that no individual with a financial interest in Operator (direct or indirect, including without limitation any individual with an interest in an entity that has a direct or indirect financial interest in Operator) hass, a financial interest in Borrower (direct or indirect, including without limitation any individual with an interest in an entity that has a direct or indirect financial interest in Borrower), except as specifically identified to and approved in writing by HUD for the specific purpose of using this Rider.
-Operator shall remake such certification at any time Operator seeks to enforce its rights under this Rider and if Operator cannot make such certification at such time, or HUD otherwise determines in its sole discretion, that such certification is false or inaccurate, this Rider shall be of no force or effect.
+Operator certifies that no individual with a financial interest in Operator (direct or indirect, including without limitation any individual with an interest in an entity that has a direct or indirect financial interest in Operator) hass a financial interest in Borrower (direct or indirect, including without limitation any individual with an interest in an entity that has a direct or indirect financial interest in Borrower), except as specifically identified to and approved in writing by HUD for the specific purpose of using this Rider.
+Operator shall remake such certification at (i) within seven (7) days after requested at any time by Lender or HUD, and (ii) at any time that Operator seeks to enforce its rights under this Rider and if Operator does not make such certification at such time, or HUD otherwise determines in its sole discretion, that such certification is false or inaccurate, this Rider shall be of no force or effect.

 “Material Risk of Termination” for purposes of this Rider shall be deemed to occur when any of the applicable Permits and Approvals material to the operation of the Healthcare Facility is at substantial and imminent risk of being terminated, suspended or otherwise restricted in such a way that such termination, suspension or restriction would have a materially adverse effect on the operation of the Healthcare Facility, including without limitation, HUD’s determination that there is a substantial risk that deficiencies identified by applicable state and/or federal regulatory and/or funding agencies cannot be cured in such manner and within such time periods as would avoid the loss, suspension, or diminution of any Permits and Approvals that would have a materially adverse effect on the Project.

+“Tenant Documents” for purposes of this Rider shall mean this Agreement [and] [,the Operator Regulatory Agreement] [,the Operator Regulatory Agreement, the Master Tenant Security Agreement, and the Master Tenant Regulatory Agreement].